Homemade Paneer or Cottage Cheese: learn to make homemade paneer/cottage cheese using 4 basic ingredients – milk, water lemon juice and vinegar.

-If we drain water out of it and keep it for couple of hours in fridge in a tight container (Now resembles “Queso Fresco”), it takes the shape of the container and can be further cut into different shapes and sizes.
+If we drain water out of it and keep it for a couple of hours in the fridge in a tight container (Now resembles “Queso Fresco”), it takes the shape of the container and can be further cut into different shapes and sizes.

 It’s a great substitute for meat as it’s rich in Calcium, Protein, Phosphorus and Negligible amount of Carbohydrates.

 Can be used to prepare appetizers, entrees, sweets or eaten plain.

 1 Large heavy bottom nonstick pot

 1 Large Spatula (Use any of Silicon/Steel/Wooden)

 1 Large Sieve that fits the nonstick pot OR Cheese Cloth

 1 Large Air-Tight Container OR Jar (For storing cheese)

 1 Small Air-Tight Jar (For storing the curdled water)

-1 Gallon Milk – (I’m
+1 Gallon Milk – (whole milk)

 ½ Cup Water